 When will I receive information on accommodation?

 From mid-February, once you have accepted your offer of a place on the UCAS website, you will be sent an automated email within 48 hours.
-This email has a link on it to access the accommodation information and application form.
+This email has a link on it to access the accommodation information and online application.

-You need to download the form, complete it and return it to the Accommodation Office as soon as possible.
+You need to log in and complete the online applicaiton accommodation form and submit as soon as possible.
 We allocate on a first come first served basis.

 Information for postgraduate students on how to apply for accommodation will be sent out from the end of February to all students who have accepted our offer.
 Please complete and return as soon as possible to the Accommodation Office.